tonym128/ESP32_Arduboy/README.md

 - games that directly control the SPI or I2C bus to write to OLED display need much more work to port instead of the simple steps above.
 - font() array is used in TFT_eSPI display library so you have to change all "font" to "font_"
 - min() and max() macros are used in TFT_eSPI display library so you have to change all min() and max() to minVal() and maxVal() correspondenly
-- there is a problem with a "char" data (this is the signed/unsigned problem).
-The game variables which are not really char or char* should be changed correspondingly "unsigned char" to "uint8_t" and "char" or "signed char" to "int8_t".
-Don't forget to set #include "Arduino.h" at the first line.
+- there is a problem with a "char" data (signed/unsigned problem).
+By default Arduino "char" is signed and ESP "char" is unsigned.
+So you have to change all ingame "char" to "signed char".
-- it's better to change all "short" to "int16_t", "unsigned shot" to "uint16_t", "byte" to "uint8_t", "int" to "int16_t", "unsigned int" to "uint16_t", "long" to "int32_t", "unsigned long" to "uint32_t"
+- it's also better to change all "short" to "int16_t", "unsigned shot" to "uint16_t", "byte" to "uint8_t", "int" to "int16_t", "unsigned int" to "uint16_t", "long" to "int32_t", "unsigned long" to "uint32_t"

 # Advantages of ESPboy (ESP8266)